First aid attendant certification

 Emergency Medical Assistant (EMA) licence-holders working as designated first aid attendants

-If you are a paramedic, emergency medical responder, or other first responders with a current EMA licence issued by the Emergency Medical Assistants Licensing Board of B.C.
-(EMALB), you can have your licence recognized as alternative qualifications for first aid attendants.
-You will need to start by completing a jurisprudence package.
-You then need to present your completed out-of-jurisdiction jurisprudence package and valid EMALB-issued license, and current government-issued photo ID, to an approved training provider.
-The training provider will provide the application for certification and issue a certificate at the applicable level.
+If you are a paramedic, emergency medical responder, or other first responder with a current EMA licence issued by the Emergency Medical Assistants Licensing Board of B.C.
+(EMALB), you can have your licence recognized as an alternative qualification at the following levels:

 Paramedics with a licence from another Canadian jurisdiction